52Hertzonly/BioSalNet/README.md

 This repository contains the official **implementation code and resources** for the paper **"BioSalNet: Biologically Inspired Saliency Prediction"** (currently under review).

-> **Note on Code Availability**: To facilitate research reproducibility and peer review, we are providing the complete training and evaluation framework, including data loaders, model backbones, and metric calculations. **The core proprietary module of the BioSalNet architecture is not included in this public release** but will be made available upon publication of the paper.
+> **Note on Code Availability**: To facilitate research reproducibility and peer review, we are providing the complete training and evaluation framework, including data loaders, and metric calculations. **The core proprietary module of the BioSalNet architecture is not included in this public release** but will be made available upon publication of the paper.

 ## 📖 Overview